 The integration of touch-tone dialing allowed early IVR systems to interact with consumers more than ever before, although its vocabulary bank was still imperfect.

 If you didn’t have an IVR in the 1990s, you were behind, plain and simple.
-In businesses all around the world, automatic call routing and call queuing was standard practice.
-They began investing in creative IVR functions, and the future of IVR looked as bright as day!
+In businesses worldwide, automatic call routing and call queuing became standard practice by the mid-1990s.